Monarchies in Africa: Saint Helena, Ascension and Tristan da Cunha

 Saint Helena, Ascension and Tristan da Cunha is a British Overseas Territory in the Atlantic Ocean.
 Saint Helena was first discovered by a series of Portuguese explorers between 1602 and 1604.
 They built a number of structures upon it and began to use it as a way station, which was never considered a permanent settlement.

 During the interregnum in England, the Honourable East India Company received a charter to govern the island from Oliver Cromwell.
 For close to two hundred years afterwards, Company rule was maintained by the British, only ending in the early 1800s when sovereignty passed directly to the British.
 Ascension island was added to the territory in the 1920s, and Tristan da Cunha was likewise added in the following decade.
 Presently, the territory is ruled by Charles III, King of Saint Helena, who is represented locally by a governor.

 Sub-national monarchies

-In addition to independent African states, a number of indigenous tribes retain their monarchies as recognised constituencies of various national governments.
-A series of sub-national polities exist as constituencies of a number of the 52 remaining sovereign states of Africa.
+In addition to independent African monarchical states, a series of sub-national polities exist as constituencies of a number of the 52 remaining sovereign states of Africa.
 Traditional authority is vested in the monarchs of these constituencies by virtue of customary law as a general rule, although some of them also enjoy either a constitutional or a statutory recognition of their titles in the states that host them.
 Such figures as the Nigerian traditional rulers and the Zulu King of South Africa typify the class.